Traffic and travel: Pedestrian dies after single vehicle collision - police appealing for information

-Pedestrian who died is named locally as "one of our great characters"

-The man in his 40s who died following a single vehicle traffic collision in Aughnacloy, has been named locally.
+A man in his 40s died following a single vehicle traffic collision in Aughnacloy.

-Earlier a statement from the PSNI reveaed the collision happened in Aughnacloy in Co Tyrone.
+Earlier a statement from the PSNI revealed the collision happened in Aughnacloy in Co Tyrone.

 PSNI Sergeant Green said: “The collision involving a pedestrian, was reported just before midnight on Monday evening, September 26th and occurred on the Tullyvar Road.